WWE Mixed Match Challenge

-WWE Mixed Match Challenge, also known simply as Mixed Match Challenge, is a seasonal professional wrestling series and tournament that was produced by WWE, where all matches are mixed tag team matches.
+WWE Mixed Match Challenge, also known simply as Mixed Match Challenge, is a seasonal professional wrestling web and streaming television series and tournament that was produced by WWE, where all matches are mixed tag team matches.
 Like all professional wrestling events, it is based on scripted storylines and its outcomes are predetermined.
 The 12-episode first season premiered on January 16, 2018 on Facebook Watch.
 Each episode was 20–25 minutes in length and featured one match.
 The show filled WWE's 10:00pm ET timeslot previously held by 205 Live.
 Following the show's premiere, 205 Live began to air at 10:20pm ET.
 On September 4, 2018, WWE announced a second season of Mixed Match Challenge, with the season premiering on September 18 immediately following SmackDown Live.
 Season 2 consisted of 13 30-minute episodes, with each featuring two matches.
 Episodes of season 2 aired at 10:00pm ET, with a weekly pre-show that started at 9:50pm ET.